jklzz02/Cities-Rest-API/README.md

 http://domain/v1/cities
 ```

-This is the endopint to make the requests, retrieve cities information, update or delete data.
+This is the endpoint to make the requests, retrieve cities information, update or delete data.
 The response will be in `JSON` format.

 ## GET request